Topical Finasteride Side Effects: Does it Work & is it Safe?

 What is topical finasteride (AKA Propecia)?

-Topical finasteride is a medication utilized primarily for treating hair loss, specifically male pattern baldness.
-Unlike its oral counterpart, which is ingested, topical finasteride is applied directly to the scalp in the form of a solution or gel.
-It works by inhibiting the enzyme 5-alpha reductase, which converts testosterone into dihydrotestosterone (DHT), a hormone implicated in hair follicle miniaturization.
+The big picture: Topical finasteride is a medication for treating hair loss, specifically male pattern baldness.
+Unlike oral finasteride (which you swallow), this version is applied directly to your scalp as a solution or gel.

-Topical finasteride is often prescribed as part of a comprehensive hair loss treatment regimen and may be used alone or in combination with other therapies, such as minoxidil or hair transplant surgery.
-However, as we’ll cover later in the article, there are other treatments that can be used.
+Treatment options: Topical finasteride is often prescribed as part of a comprehensive hair loss regimen.
+It can be used alone or combined with other therapies like minoxidil or hair transplant surgery.
+We'll cover additional treatment alternatives later in this article.

 Does topical finasteride work?

-This mechanism helps to slow down hair loss and promote hair regrowth in some individuals.
-Clinical studies and anecdotal evidence support its effectiveness, with many users reporting visible improvements in hair density and thickness over time.
+What the evidence shows: Clinical studies and anecdotal evidence support its effectiveness.
+Many users report visible improvements in hair density and thickness over time.

 How does topical finasteride work?